-This year, Bristol SU are launching a new scheme for clubs and societies to both maximise their potential and show members their strengths.
-The scheme was launched on October 3rd, with an email going out to all club and society presidents.
+Last year, Bristol SU launched a new scheme for clubs and societies to both maximise their potential and show members their strengths.
+The scheme was launched on October 3rd 2016, with an email going out to all club and society presidents.

 Please see the Balloon Accreditation Scheme Guide

 You will be assigned a level in each of the five areas.
 These levels will be either Bronze, Silver or Gold.
-We will take an average of the top four out of five of these scores and you will be assigned one headline level.
+At the end of the year, we will take an average of the top four out of five of these scores and you will be assigned one headline level.
 To guarantee gold, you would want to meet gold criteria in all areas, AND you have to meet the criteria for Bronze and Silver.
-You will be able to see how this is worked out on the webpage from 2017-18!
-This is what level your group will be, and will be automatically displayed on our website (as below).
+In the event that your group does not quite reach the bronze criteria, or you do not submit any evidence, you will be issued with an ‘In Progress’ balloon.

-New groups affiliated in the 2016/2017 academic year will be automatically enrolled in the scheme.
+New groups affiliated in the 2016/2017 academic year and afterwards will be automatically enrolled in the scheme.

 Recruit more members by demonstrating that your society is well run and interesting!
 No one likes joining a society that isn’t fun or won’t include them.
 This is a great opportunity to show new students how wonderful your group is.
 Also it is a great way to prove that your group is as successful as it used to be and that the legacy will live on!